 So when I stood on deck on my overnight trip from Ancona to Croatia after another incredibly frustrating couple of hours spent trying to make sense of the nonsensical, I felt a bittersweet sense of loss at leaving the country behind, along with it the experiences I'd had there, but also relief in many ways to be moving on - and heading to the next and last part of my journey before returning home.

 Travelling never fails to broaden minds and remind us of what's important - so at odds was this particular trip then with how I felt about the evident collective mindset of the majority of the electorate in the country I called home.
 I had never before felt so strongly a citizen of Europe and of the world, and so in tune with the new places and people I was experiencing, I resolved then and there to make post-Brexit the start of a time in which I opened myself up to new cultures and experiences and not closed the doors on them.
+But in spite of this, I found that the prospect of home had never felt more real or more appealing.

-A relief it was finally then, to pull the steaming bird from the oven a couple of hours ago and carve, to find it looks near enough OK.
+finally then, to pull the steaming bird from the oven a couple of hours ago and

-It doesn’t look at present like I will kill him (from the food, that is).
+at present like I will kill him (from the food, that is).
 But there’s time yet.

 If all goes well, next year I might even attempt my own stuffing.